M-o-a-T/FastPID/README.md

 ## About

-This PID controller is faster than alternatives for Arduino becuase it avoids expensive floating point operations.
-The PID controller is configured with floating point coefficients and translates them to fixed point internally.
+This PID controller is faster than alternatives for Arduino because it exclusively uses fixed-point operations.
+The PID controller is configured with floating point coefficients scaled by the `PARAM_MULT` constant.
 This imposes limitations on the domain of the coefficients.
 Setting the I and D terms to zero makes the controller run faster.
 The controller is configured to run at a fixed frequency and calling code is responsible for running at that frequency.
-The `Ki` and `Kd` parameters are scaled by the frequency to save time during the `step()` operation.

 ## Description of Coefficients